Women Who Changed the Internet

 Take, for example, Susan B. Anthony, who played a pivotal role in the women’s suffrage movement.
 Or Amelia Earhart, the first woman to fly solo across the Atlantic ocean.
 And let’s not forget other incredible women like Grace Hopper, Coretta Scott King, Sandra Day O’Connor, among many more.

-Here’s everything you should know about the women that changed the Internet.
+Here’s everything you should know about the women who changed the Internet.

 First Computer Programmer: Ada Lovelace